AaronTheITGuy/Project-Azazel/README.md

 - CPU undervolt to limit heat output

 ## To Conclude...
 As of today, this is as far as this project has gone.
 However, that's not to say I'm finished.
-Azazel has been specifically designed to grow alongside me, so stay tuned for any and all future upgrades future upgrades and improvements for Azazel
+Azazel has been specifically designed to grow alongside me, so stay tuned for any and all future upgrades and improvements for Azazel